IOxCyber/Ultimate-Cybersecurity-Guide_UCG/Security-Tools/Qualys/WAS-Module/How-to/Advance Web App Setup.md

 Selenium Scripts:
-Qualys Browser Recorder, to record your task like Excel Macros in Selenium Script Format which can be upload in "Selenium Scripts" of Crawling Settings.
+Qualys Browser Recorder (QBR), to record your task like Excel Macros in Selenium Script Format which can be upload in "Selenium Scripts" of Crawling Settings.

 Form Crawl Scope: Determines the Form Uniquenes, if it's new or already discovered.